ViniciusFranklin22/ECG-Acquisition-and-Digital-Signal-Processing-Using-AD8232-Heart-Rate-Monitor-/README.md

 - This step captures the raw signal for offline analysis.

 ### 3. Digital Signal Processing
--The raw ECG signal is noisy and distorted, requiring several DSP techniques for meaningful interpretation.
+- The raw ECG signal is noisy and distorted, requiring several DSP techniques for meaningful interpretation.
--These techniques are implemented in the Digital_Signal_Processing.ipynb notebook, where the data is both understood and processed to enhance signal quality and prepare it for feature extraction.
+- These techniques are implemented in the Digital_Signal_Processing.ipynb notebook, where the data is both understood and processed to enhance signal quality and prepare it for feature extraction.
 - Processing steps include:
   - Removal of DC component (mean).
   - Notch filter to eliminate power line interference.